scalyr/scalyr-fluentd/README.md

 Fluentd also supports &lt;secondary&gt; logging for all buffered output for when the primary output fails (see the Fluentd [documentation](http://docs.fluentd.org/articles/output-plugin-overview#secondary-output) for more details).
 This is also supported by the Scalyr output plugin.

-**Note:** There are certain conditions that may cause the Scalyr plugin to discard a buffer, without logging it to secondary output.
-Notably, if an errant configuration is flooding the Scalyr servers
+**Note:** There are certain conditions that may cause the Scalyr plugin to discard a buffer without logging it to secondary output.
+This will currently happen if:
+*  SSL certificate verification fails when sending a request
+*  An errant configuration is flooding the Scalyr servers with requests, and the servers respond by dropping/ignoring the logs.

 Installation
 ------------